Research Program

 @article{dionysopoulos2026grounding,

-title = {The Grounding Gate: Admissibility and Replay Guarantees
+title = {The Grounding Gate: Verified Tool Selection

 for AI-Driven Research},